STATUS

 IN DESIGN

-to a skid row, and it is the hub of the city’s Metro rapid transit system.
-The Arts District lies on the eastern edge of Downtown Los Angeles.
-The city community planning boundaries are Alameda Street on the west which blends into Little Tokyo, First Street on the north, the Los Angeles River to the east, and Violet Street on the south.
+Downtown Los Angeles today is composed of different areas ranging from a fashion district to Skid Row, while serving as the hub of the city’s Metro rapid transit system.
+The Arts District sits on the eastern edge of this vibrant neighborhood, with the city community planning boundaries defined as Alameda Street to the west, which blends into Little Tokyo, First Street to the north, the Los Angeles River to the east, and Violet Street to the south.

-BIG’s research included the The Case Study House program, initiated by the editor of Arts and Architecture magazine, John Entenza.
+BIG’s research included The Case Study House program, initiated by the editor of Arts and Architecture magazine, John Entenza.
 The program ran intermittently from 1945 until 1966 and holds a significant role in the emergence of American modernist architecture.

-At the new LAAD the freedom of the warehouse loft meets the individual customization of the stick-built case study house.
+At the new LAAD, the freedom of the warehouse loft meets the individual customization of the stick-built case study house.
 The large size of the modules allows interior spaces to be subdivided based on program types and tenant needs.

-The structure is filled with secondary, lighter volumes of two to four levels, occasionally spilling out to inhabit roofs and sundecks.
 The coexistence of the two scales – the industrial and the human, the warehouse and the case-study house – turns the ancient dilemma between the generic and the specific inside out.

 “As a gateway to the Arts District and the LA river, LAAD will constitute a major step toward reclaiming and transforming the river bank into a vital new urban landscape that can be enjoyed and appreciated by residents and visitors to this vibrant part of Los Angeles.”

-Bjarke Ingels Thomas Christoffersen Daniel Sundlin Beat Schenk Andreas Buettner Aran Coakley Tran Le Hector Romero Jakob Henke Jan Leenknegt Julie Kaufman Melissa Jones Neha Sadruddin Sanam Salek Stephanie Hui Simon Scheller Terrence Chew Tracy Sodder Yi Lun Yang Youngjin Yoon Jialin Yuan Brian Zhang Davide Maggio Denys Kozak Derek Wong Douglass Alligood Gabriella Den Elzen James Caruso Juan David Ramirez Lasse Kristensen Mateusz Wieckowski-Gawron Nicole Passarella Ovidiu Munteanu Phawin Siripong Stephanie Choi Wells Barber Yixin Li Tom Lasbrey Ania Agnieszka Podlaszewska Sylvia Sijia Zhou Michelle Duong Gus Steyer San Yoon
+Bjarke Ingels Thomas Christoffersen Daniel Sundlin Beat Schenk Andreas Buettner Aran Coakley Tran Le Hector Romero Jakob Henke Jan Leenknegt Julie Kaufman Melissa Jones Neha Sadruddin Sanam Salek Stephanie Hui Simon Scheller Terrence Chew Tracy Sodder Yi Lun Yang Youngjin Yoon Jialin Yuan Brian Zhang Davide Maggio Denys Kozak Derek Wong Douglass Alligood Gabriella Den Elzen James Caruso Juan David Ramirez Lasse Kristensen Mateusz Wieckowski-Gawron Nicole Passarella Ovidiu Munteanu Phawin Siripong Stephanie Choi Wells Barber Yixin Li Tom Lasbrey Ania Agnieszka Podlaszewska Sylvia Sijia Zhou Michelle Duong Gus Steyer Ahmad Tabbakh San Yoon

 Plus Development